1. Introduction: Spiritual Leadership in Our Time

 In 1998 when I studied in Genesis Farm, USA I got in touch with the writings of Thomas Berry.
 His vision on Spiritual Leadership and Guidance especially pertaining our contribution to the healing of the Earth brought a deep change in my understanding of spiritual direction and guidance.
 Spiritual guidance today must be broadened to our call for the care of the Earth.
 The spiritual guidance needed today must be deeply rooted in an integral ecological vision on everything.

-We live our life in the context of an Earth in crisis, with the challenge of the Covid Pandemic and the conciousness breaking through that nothing less that the whole history of the Cosmos and all life is the context of our lives.
-We need a deep understanding of the New Story of the Cosmos to be able to find our way and make the right decisions in our present time.
+We live our life in the context of an Earth in crisis, with all the challenges of the present moment with a new conciousness breaking through.
+Nothing less than that the whole history of the Cosmos and all life, is the context of our lives.
+We need a deep understanding of the New Story of the Cosmos, the Earth and the Evolution of Consciousness to be able to find our way and make the right decisions in our present time.

 “We need guides and soul friends that can support, name and gently direct these processes in individual persons and in groups and organizations.
 We need a specific type of leader in these times of evolutionary changes.
-We need evolutionary leadership” Thomas Berry It is exactly also what implementation of laudarta Si calls for.
+We need evolutionary leadership according to Thomas Berry.

 The leader is the one who sees the most, has a great vision and looks far.
 The leader is in touch with the process of transformation happening to the Earth and humanity and all life.
 The new leader is the elder of the tribe and dares to accept his role.

-Ecological leadership has a special sensitivity for adaptation to the present situations; only who can adapt will be able to survive.”
+Ecological leadership has a special sensitivity for adaptation to the present situations.
+Only who can adapt will be able to survive.”
+This is a basic ecological law and wisdom.

 For further deepening